tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Every 100 rounds, a _voting round_ takes places.
 On voting rounds, _all_ players should vote for _another_ player.
 We will describe the game in details in [][gamerules]

+[FIXME: ADD SOMETHING ABOUT THE GAME BEING COMPLEX / DIFFERENT BEHAVIOURS]

 ## Objective

 The objective, in this paper, is to use the Downsizing Game as a example to study the process of a small-sized